-- discharge of something, especially gas or radiation of harmful gases such as carbon monoxide, nitrogen oxides, sulphur dioxide, and methane which are really harmful to us and as well as to our atmosphere.
+- Emissions of harmful gases such as carbon monoxide, nitrogen oxides, sulphur dioxide, and methane which are really harmful to us and as well as to our atmosphere.

 But it doesn’t only have bad effects it also has some helpful effects like:

 - Slugs get attracted to the soil improving the quality of the soil